What Does Encrypted Mean?

 There are many different kinds of email encryption algorithms and solutions, but they can all be divided into two broad categories:

-- In transit encryption: This kind of encryption protects data that are actively moving from one location to another, such as when you send an email from your laptop over a public Wi-Fi network to a work colleague who’s located in a different state.
-The good news is that virtually all major email providers enable in transit encryption by default to combat man-in-the-middle attacks and other security threats.
+- In transit encryption: This kind of encryption protects data that are actively moving from one location to another, such as when you send a message from your laptop over a public Wi-Fi network to a work colleague who’s located in a different state.
+The good news is that virtually all major service providers enable in transit encryption by default to combat man-in-the-middle attacks and other security threats.

 If you want your email messages to be as secure as possible, then you need to apply both in transit and at rest encryption at the same time.
 The good news is that Gmail, Yahoo, and Outlook make this relatively easy, and you should be able to learn how to encrypt emails in no time simply by following the instructions below.

 How to Encrypt Email in Gmail?

 If you're a Gmail user, we have good news for you: Google automatically encrypts all emails in transit using Transport Layer Security (TLS), the standard means of performing this type of encryption.

 TLS, a set of cryptographic protocols designed to provide communications security over a computer network, makes it impossible for unauthorized third parties to snoop on your email communication when sharing the same network, such as the WiFi at your favorite coffee shop.